 There are no fraternities or sororities at Harper College, so it might be a good choice if you're not interested in Greek life.

 Planning to play sports?
 Harper College has many options for athletes.
 See them all and learn more about life at Harper College on the Student Life page.

-Let's take a look at to get a better idea of what Harper College offers and if it might be a good fit for you.
+Let's take a closer look at these areas to get a better view of what Harper College offers and if the school seems like a good fit for you.

-About 75% of students who start at Harper College return the next year.
+Out of all the first-year, full-time undergrads who start at Harper College, around 75% are still enrolled the next year.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

 Check with Harper College directly, for information on any information on starting salaries for recent grads.

 Tuition is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.